HewlettPackard/swarm-learning/README.md

     NOTE: Swarm Learning framework does not initialize if certificates are not provided.
 </blockquote>

 -   Swarm Learning components communicate with each other using a set of TCP/IP ports.
+For more information on port details that must be opened, see [Exposed Ports](/docs/Install/Exposed_port_numbers.md).
 <blockquote>
 NOTE: The participating nodes must be able to access each other's ports.
 </blockquote>

-For more information on port details that must be opened, see [Exposed Ports](/docs/Install/Exposed_port_numbers.md).

 -   License Server installs and manages the license that is required to run the Swarm Learning framework.
-The licenses are managed by the AutoPass License Server \(APLS\) container that runs on a separate node.
+The licenses are managed by the AutoPass License Server \(APLS\) container.
 For more information, see [APLS User Guide](/docs/HPE%20AutoPass%20License%20Server%20User%20Guide.pdf).

 Swarm Learning nodes works in collaboration with other Swarm Learning nodes in the network.
 It regularly shares its learnings with the other nodes and incorporates their insights.
 This process continues until the Swarm Learning nodes train the model to desired state.